mrvautin/squido/README.md

 You can add more but the example layouts uses the `title` and `description` for SEO for page title.

 The permalink is required.
 Its used to build the URL for your website: Eg. The above will output a post at: `https://example.com/caede-virides-oculos-armentis`

+The `ignore` and `hidden` are optional tags for controlling the visibility of posts.

+- `ignore`: If set to `true`, the post will not be in the pagination and won't show on the index page.
+- `hidden`: If set to `true`, the post will not be in the sitemap and RSS feeds.

 ## Sitemap / RSS